'I see a whale'

 'When I see a whale hanging about in a lagoon getting fatter and fatter my immediate reaction is to reach for my harpoon.'

-- the BBC with a mooted news weekly under the working title Newsbrief;
+- the BBC and a mooted news weekly called Newsbrief;

 - Rupert Murdoch's News Magazines division in the UK with a possible news weekly, Spectrum, in development;